What is a methylmalonic acid test?

-Methylmalonic acid is a compound that reacts with vitamin B12 to produce coenzyme A (CoA).
+Methylmalonic acid is a compound that reacts with vitamin B-12 to produce coenzyme A (CoA).
 Coenzyme A is essential to normal cellular function.
-When vitamin B12 deficiencies occur, MMA levels increase.
-Measurement of MMA through the MMA test can provide your doctor with information about an existing vitamin B12 deficiency, especially if the B12 deficiency is mild or just beginning.
+When vitamin B-12 deficiencies occur, methylmalonic acid levels increase.
+Measurement of methylmalonic acid through the methylmalonic acid test can provide your doctor with information about an existing vitamin deficiency, especially if the B-12 deficiency is mild or just beginning.

-The MMA test is not typically ordered as part of a routine physical exam.
-Your doctor may order the test if the result of your vitamin B12 test is abnormal.
-In addition, the test may be ordered if you have symptoms of vitamin B12 deficiency.
-Symptoms of vitamin B12 deficiency include:
+The methylmalonic acid test isn’t typically ordered as part of a routine physical exam.
+Your doctor may order the test if the result of your vitamin B-12 test is abnormal.
+In addition, the test may be ordered if you have symptoms of vitamin B-12 deficiency.
+Symptoms of B-12 deficiency include:

 - cognitive impairment

-- jaundice (yellowing of the skin or eyes, often seen in people with liver diseases)
+- jaundice, which is often seen in people with liver disease

-No specific preparation is needed for the MMA test.
+No specific preparation is needed for the methylmalonic acid test.

-Patients undergoing the MMA test may experience some discomfort when the blood sample is drawn.
-Needle sticks may result in pain at the injection site during the test.
-Following the test, patients may experience pain or throbbing at the injection site.
+Some people may experience discomfort when the blood sample is drawn.
+Needle sticks may result in pain at the blood draw site during the test.
+Following the test, you may experience pain or throbbing at the site where the blood was drawn.
 Bruising may also occur after the test is completed.